veelenga/vicr/README.md

 Open terminal, run `vicr`, write your Crystal program, save and exit.

+### Options

+Vicr is able to load file content for you to start playing with Crystal code straight away:

+ - use `-f` flag to load local (or even remote) file
+ - use `-g` flag to load a Github gist

+Use help (`-h`) for more information.

 ### Customization

 It is possible to configure Vicr start-up settings using `~/.vicr/init.yaml` configuration file.